 The NIH Fact Sheet continues: "A growing body of research suggests that vitamin D might play some role in the prevention and treatment of rheumatoid arthritis, congestive heart failure, type 1 and type 2 diabetes, hypertension, glucose intolerance, multiple sclerosis, and other degenerative medical conditions.
 However, most evidence for these roles comes from in vitro, animal, and epidemiological studies, not the randomized clinical trials considered to be more definitive."

-Obtaining sufficient vitamin D from natural food sources alone is difficult.
+It's difficult to obtain sufficient vitamin D from natural food sources alone.
 For many people, consuming vitamin D-fortified foods and, arguably, being exposed to some sunlight are essential for maintaining a healthy vitamin D status.
 The NIH identifies the following groups at risk of vitamin D insufficiency, and suggests that dietary supplements might be required to meet the daily need for vitamin D:

 For a long while, most scientists and most educators assumed that Americans were getting plenty of vitamin D—some even thought we were getting too much—and that we shouldn’t be taking high levels of supplemental D because it’s a fat-soluble vitamin that’s stored in body tissues with potential to reach toxic levels.
-In the last five to ten years, with extensive new research to back it up, there’s been practically a complete reversal in that thinking.
-That American are vitamin D deficient is a fact.
+In the last fifteen years, with extensive new research to back it up, there’s been practically a complete reversal in that thinking.
+That Americans are vitamin D deficient is now a fact.